muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

     C++ has features that are more surprising or dangerous than one might think at a glance.
 Some style guide restrictions are in place to prevent falling into these pitfalls.
 There is a high bar for style guide waivers on such restrictions, because waiving such rules often directly risks compromising program correctness.

 Avoid constructs that our average C++ programmer would find tricky or hard to maintain in the constitutive laws and solvers
     C++ has features that may not be generally appropriate because of the complexity they introduce to the code.
-In the core library, where we make heavy use of template metaprogramming and expression templates for efficiency, it totally fine to use trickier language constructs, because any benefits of more complex implementation are multiplied widely by usage, and the cost in understanding the complexity does not need to be paid by the average contributor who writes a new material or solver.
-When in doubt, waivers to rules of this type can be sought by asking on the `discussion forum <https://c4science.ch/Z81>`_.
+In the core library, where we make heavy use of template metaprogramming and expression templates for efficiency, it is totally fine to use trickier language constructs, because any benefits of more complex implementation are multiplied widely by usage, and the cost in understanding the complexity does not need to be paid by the average contributor who writes a new material or solver.
+When in doubt, waivers to rules of this type can be sought by starting an  `issue <https://gitlab.com/tjunge/muspectre/issues>`_.

 Concede to optimisation when necessary
     Performance is the overwhelming priority in the **core library** (i.e., data structures and low level algorithms that the typical user relies on often, but rarely uses directly).
 If performance optimisation is in conflict with other principles in this document, optimise.